Embattled residents of flooded English village protect memories

+(This article goes with a Wider Image photo set already issued to pictures subscribers)

-MOORLAND, England (Reuters) - The village of Moorland in southwest England lies largely deserted, eerily silent save for the creaking of flood defenses which failed to stop the flow of muddy brown water now standing chest-high along its main street.
+MOORLAND, England, Feb 19 (Reuters) - The village of Moorland in southwest England lies largely deserted, eerily silent save for the creaking of flood defences which failed to stop the flow of muddy brown water now standing chest-high along its main street.

-In Moorland, part of the badly hit Somerset Levels region where more than 65 million cubic meters of flood water is being pumped out at a rate of 3 million cubic meters a day, water stretches out in all directions as far as the eye can see.
+In Moorland, part of the badly hit Somerset Levels region where more than 65 million cubic metres of flood water is being pumped out at a rate of 3 million cubic metres a day, water stretches out in all directions as far as the eye can see.

 The air reeks of petrol leaking from cars which float abandoned along with other debris in the still-rising water.
 Sandbags are stacked up outside empty houses.